middlebury/college-handbook/content/i-policies-for-all/health-safety/alcohol-drugs.md

 e.
 Administering drugs to individuals against their will and/or without their knowledge.

 f.
-Repeated unsafe consumption and/or impairment.
+Unsafe consumption and/or impairment.

 #### **Tobacco**